5 - Completing the spreadsheet “Generell info og kommentarer”

 Space has been reserved for explanation of changes and comments at the bottom of the spreadsheet, paragraph 2c.
 Explanations of changes in the resource estimates compared with the previous RNB reporting shall be entered here.

-Changes in total recoverable resource estimates of more than 5% are considered to be significant and must be explained.
+Changes in total recoverable resource estimates of more than 5% are considered significant and must be explained.